Gaborandi/GPT_PPO/README.md

-# GPT_PPO V2
+# Version 2
-# This code is an implementation of a custom reinforcement learning environment for text generation using the GPT-2 model and Proximal Policy Optimization (PPO) as the training algorithm.
-The main components of the code are:

-1- TextGenerationEnvironment: A class defining the environment for text generation using GPT-2.
-It provides methods for generating text, resetting the environment, and taking a step in the environment given an action.

-2- ModifiedGPT: A class that modifies the GPT-2 model to include an additional action layer and softmax activation function.
-This is used to generate a probability distribution over the possible actions (tokens) given an input text.
+# in this version i tried to enhance the reward function by designing a custom reward function.
+The main differences between the RewardFunction from the previous code (V1) and the CustomRewardFunction (V2) from the current code are: :

+1- In the CustomRewardFunction, the spacy library is used to load an English language model (en_core_web_md), and the reference_text is converted into a spacy document object (self.reference_doc).
+This is not present in the RewardFunction.

+2- The CustomRewardFunction has an additional max_length parameter in its constructor.
+This is used to apply a penalty if the generated text exceeds the maximum allowed length.

+3- In the CustomRewardFunction, after calculating the perplexity-based reward, the code calculates the semantic similarity between the generated text and the reference text using the spacy document objects.
+This similarity is then added to the reward.
+This step is not present in the RewardFunction.

+4- In the CustomRewardFunction, a penalty of 1 is applied to the reward if the generated text exceeds the maximum allowed length.
+This is not present in the RewardFunction.

-3- CustomRewardFunction: A class that defines a custom reward function for the reinforcement learning problem.
-It takes into account the perplexity of the generated text, its semantic similarity to a reference text, and applies a penalty if the generated text exceeds the maximum allowed length.
+# So, the CustomRewardFunction has additional components to take into account the semantic similarity between the generated text and the reference text, as well as a penalty for exceeding the maximum allowed length, while the RewardFunction only considers perplexity-based rewards.

-4- RolloutStorage: A class that manages the storage of rollout data (observations, actions, action probabilities, rewards, and done flags) collected during the training process.

-5- PPOTrainer: A class that implements the PPO algorithm for training the modified GPT-2 model in the text generation environment.
-It includes methods for training, updating model parameters, and managing the rollout storage.

-6- main(): The main function initializes the environment, model, and PPO trainer, and starts the training process.
-After training, it saves the trained model to a file.

-7- generate_text(): A function that generates text given a prompt using the trained model and GPT-2 tokenizer.

-8- The code first sets up a text generation environment using GPT-2, a modified GPT-2 model, and a custom reward function based on a reference text.
-It then trains the model using the PPO algorithm for a specified number of steps.
-After training, the fine-tuned model is saved to a file.
-Finally, the script demonstrates how to use the trained model to generate text given a prompt.

-# When run, the code will train the modified GPT-2 model using the PPO algorithm in the text generation environment.
-After training, it will save the fine-tuned model weights and demonstrate generating text given a prompt using the trained model.